 - funding for study in fields other than law

 - funding for individuals receiving other Open Society grants during the scholarship period

 - funding for employees of Open Society directly involved in the administration of scholarship programs

-Detailed information on the PROL awards can be found in the complete guidelines in the Download Files section of this page.
+Detailed information on the Palestinian Rule of Law Awards can be found in the complete guidelines Palestinian Rule of Law Program Guidelines document that can be found in the Download Files section of this page.

 All applicants are strongly encouraged to apply online.
-Visit the online application form to register, then follow the instructions.
+Visit the Open Society Foundations online application portal at online portal link to register, then follow the instructions.

 Paper applications can be found in the Download Files section of this page.
 More instructions on how to submit the application are included in the guidelines.